MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-change-a-module.md

 To create a branch, run the **git checkout -b "YourFeatureBranchName"** command.
 Afterward, you can start creating a new module.

 ## Change an Existing Module
 The following sections provide an example of how to contribute to an existing module.
-The example is based on a previous contribution to the Base64 Convert module, which has been published in the AlAppExtensions repository.
+The example is based on a previous contribution to the Base64 Convert module, which has been published in the legacy ALAppExtensions repository.
 The contribution added support for text encodings other than UTF8.
 If you're interested, you can view the original pull request at [Pull Request 7676](https://github.com/microsoft/ALAppExtensions/pull/7676).

+For new contributions, please refer to [BCApps repository](https://github.com/microsoft/BCApps).

 ### Make Changes to a Module
 Before making changes, make sure you are familiar with the general architecture of system modules.
 For more information, see [Module Architecture](devenv-blueprint.md).
 You can also check out the article titled How to add a system module for an example of creating a full system module.